DALAI-project/NER_API/README.md

 This path can be modified by exporting the environment variable `TRANSFORMERS_CACHE`.
 For example in bash shell type `export TRANSFORMERS_CACHE=/path/to/cache` before running the code.

+### Output format

+The model makes predictions for named entities in the IOB2-format, where the B-prefix is used for the first token of an entity, and I-prefix for all subsequent tokens belonging to the same entity.

+By default, model

 ### Running the API in a virtual environment

 These instructions use a conda virtual environment, and as a precondition you should have Miniconda or Anaconda installed on your operating system.